Search engine optimisation (SEO)

 What this means is, the search engine optimisation on your website needs to make you as findable as possible regardless of the search method.

-6 ways to improve search engine optimisation on your website
+6 ways to improve SEO on your website

 Here’s six ways to improve the search engine optimisation of your website: